Learn more about the Pathogen Trackers Burning Man Camp below, and sign up to join us at this year’s event!

 On Sunday morning, we start the week at 8am with coffee service in the Nutrient Distribution Area for those in need.
 Also, our Binary Transport & Observation Trailer, with its two story roof deck will be the first structure open to the public.
 Standing over 20 feet tall it provides something for residents to climb on for an elevated perspective of the playa and also provides some shelter from the scorching sun.

-Then beginning on Monday, for the next seven days, our camp will provide lunch daily, beginning at 12noon to passerby, under the shade of the Nutrient Distribution Center.
+Beginning on Monday, for the next seven days, our camp will provide lunch daily, beginning at 12noon to passerby, under the shade of the Nutrient Distribution Center.
 This shaded area will serve as both a landmark and public service to those treading the 55 miles of streets that comprise Black Rock City.
 Lunch will be served with a provocative soundtrack provided by guest DJ’s.
 During lunch we will also be providing chilled water and cold beer.

 On Monday we will also open our Mutation Response Vehicle, MRV-1 to the public.
 This 50,000-pound behemoth will host a daily open bar and gift alcoholic beverages to those 21 years of age and older.
 At the same time, MRV-2 and 3 serve as objects of art supporting our camp’s central theme.
 Each night, in addition to the open bar, movies of apocalyptic survival are projected onto the camp’s 30-foot video wall.